Here For You!Please call today for an appointment or with any questions: Precision Plastic and Hand Surgery Golden Office (303)954-8878

 Have you noticed that you have cold hands even in mild weather when others around you do not?
 Do you experience pain in your fingers at cold temperatures?
 Do you have to wear gloves when handling frozen foods in the grocery store?
-Have you noticed your hands changing color like white, blue or red?
+Have you noticed your hands changing color to white, blue, or red?
 Do you have problems healing minor wounds on your fingertips?

 Normal Hand Anatomy